abdulrahmantkhalifa/hubble/README.md

 go run proxy/main/proxy.go
 ```

-By default the proxy will start listing on port 8080.
+By default the proxy will start listening on port 8080.
 You can change that with the `-listen` option (ex: go run proxy.go -listen=127.0.0.1:80)

 ### Running agent1
 ```sh